Nusa Islands Guide – Best Things To Do on The Bali Nusa Islands

-Diamond Beach is another top place to visit on Nusa Penida.
+Diamond Beach is another top place to visit in Nusa Penida.
 Only consider visiting this beach if you are staying on the island.
-Diamond beach is located on the far east side of the island making it difficult to see in just a day.
+Diamond beach is located on the far east side of the island, making it difficult to see in just a day.

 Peguyangan Waterfall (Guyangan Waterfall Nusa Penida)

 Another very popular place to add to your Nusa Penida itinerary is Peguyangan Waterfall.
 Enjoy dramatic cliff views with a small waterfall.
 To visit this attraction, you will need a full day on the island as well.

 Another famous viewpoint to visit during a trip to Nusa Penida is at the Ruman Pohon Treehouse.
 This view is also quite famous on social media.
 Remember when visiting, that people do rent the treehouse to stay in, so be respectful.

 Last but not least, is the Thousand Island Viewpoint.
 If you love stunning panoramic views with limestone cliffs, and stunning blue water, add this to your Nusa Penida bucket list.
 This is also where you will find the treehouses.